donmccurdy/property-graph/README.md

 [![License](https://img.shields.io/badge/license-MIT-007ec6.svg)](https://github.com/donmccurdy/property-graph/blob/main/LICENSE)
 [![Build Status](https://github.com/donmccurdy/property-graph/workflows/build/badge.svg?branch=main&event=push)](https://github.com/donmccurdy/property-graph/actions?query=workflow%3Abuild)

-> **NOTE:** This package is experimental and still under development.
+> **NOTE:** This package is experimental and still under active development.

-Base for creating objects that behave like a Property Graph.
+Extensible base for creating objects that behave like a Property Graph.

 ## Overview

-The `property-graph` package is intended as a foundation for libraries (similar to glTF-Transform) requiring many custom types of compatible parts, which can be represented as a [Property Graph](https://www.dataversity.net/what-is-a-property-graph/#) (useful for dependency chains, node-based shaders, and other resource graphs).
-The package can represent any [labeled, directed multigraph](https://en.wikipedia.org/wiki/Multigraph#Labeling), including attributes on both graph nodes and edges.
+The `property-graph` package is intended as a foundation for libraries requiring many custom types of compatible parts, which can be represented as a [Property Graph](https://www.dataversity.net/what-is-a-property-graph/#).
+The Property Graph representation is useful for dependency chains, resource references, node-based art workflows, and a broader class of applications where Graph databases are common.

-Beyond that, the package is intended to be small and practical, rather than providing a large standard library for graph theory — if you need that, I'd suggest [`graphology`](https://graphology.github.io/).
-Typically, you'll define one or more classes inheriting from the base `GraphNode`.
-When using TypeScript, an interface can be provided defining the kinds of connections the graph node allows.
-Then, `.set` and `.get` methods may be used to set literal attributes (strings, numbers, booleans, ...), and `.getRef` and `setRef` methods may be used to create links or references to other `GraphNodes` of a compatible type.
+Conceptually, a Property Graph is a [labeled, directed multigraph](https://en.wikipedia.org/wiki/Multigraph#Labeling), in which objects ("nodes") may have named relationships ("edges") with other nodes on the graph.
+Both nodes and edges may also be associated with key/value attributes.
+Beyond that, `property-graph` is intended to be small and practical, rather than providing a large standard library for graph theory — if you need something more comprehensive, I'd suggest [`graphology`](https://graphology.github.io/).

+Typically, you'll define several classes inheriting from the base `GraphNode`.
+When using TypeScript, an interface should be provided defining the kinds of connections that each type of graph node allows.
+Then, `.set` and `.get` methods may be used to set key/value attributes (strings, numbers, booleans, ...), and `.getRef` and `.setRef` methods may be used to create edges (or relationships) to other `GraphNodes` of a compatible type.
 All references are labeled, and type-safe:

+## Features

+In a codebase with many distinct types of entities and relationships among them (e.g. "Client has N Projects", "Project has N Tasks"), this project can make management of entities and their relationships considerably easier than writing plain getters/setters for each case.

+- **Traversal:** GraphEdges are tracked and can be traversed up or down
+- **Disposal:** GraphNode disposal automatically cleans up incoming references from other nodes
+- **Finding dependents:** Efficiently locate all GraphNodes that refer _to_ a given GraphNode, or that have references _from_ a given GraphNode
+- **Change detection:** GraphNodes dispatch events when changed, which can be optionally propagated throughout the graph
+- **Extensibility:** Operations like `.copy()`, `.equals()`, and `.swap(a, b)` can be implemented abstractly

+## Usage

 **Definitions:**